• Skip to primary navigation

 • Zest and juice the orange, measure out ½ cup of orange juice.

-• In a small saucepan, combine the measured orange juice with the chopped dates.
+• In a small saucepan, combine the measured orange juice with zest and the chopped dates.
 Bring to a simmer, cook for 5 minutes.
 Turn heat off.

 • Add butter to the pot, stir until melted and remove from heat.
 Allow to cool.